rstudio-education/glossRy/README.md

 **root directory**: The directory that contains everything else, directly or indirectly.
 The root directory is written `/` (a bare forward slash).

+**S**: A language that was originally developed in Bell Labs for data analysis, statistical modeling and graphics. `R` is a dialect of the `S` language.

 **scalar**: FIXME

 **scope**: The portion of a program within which a definition can be seen and